-As an insulin-dependent Type 2 Diabetic (T2D) this sudden change in my health has had me feeling lost and confused more times than not.
+After a 10-year long battle as a Type 2 Diabetic, I was diagnosed as insulin-dependent Type 2 Diabetic (T2D) at the age of 48.
+This sudden change in my health has had me feeling lost and confused more times than not.
 What is a carbohydrate?
+When should I take insulin?
 How can I help my Type 2 body better use the insulin it produces?
 How different is life for a Type 2 diabetic on insulin than a Type 1 diabetic (T1D)?
 What resources are available to help me learn to treat this new disease?
-In this article I will explore life as a T2 diabetic on insulin.
+In this article, I will explore life as a T2 diabetic on insulin and what I have learnt during this journey.

 AS A QUALIFIER: The following should be considered as personal experience and observations.
 However, I am not a medical professional and any information or questions you have should be discussed with your healthcare team.
 With that in mind, I hope this will be of some use to you.
 I would also like to extend my thanks to Lilly Canada for sponsoring this education article.